 New York City Harbor

 How to get there: Depart your hotel and grab some breakfast before heading south to the southern tip of Manhattan at Battery Park.
-Use MTA subway stop Whitehall St/South Ferry on the 1 or the R train.
+Use the MTA subway stop at Whitehall St/South Ferry on the 1 or the R train.

 Make the effort and visit the Statue of Liberty, especially if you are traveling with kids.
 When I lived in NYC I never visited it.
-Instead I opted to take the Staten Island Ferry to see it from the water.
+Instead, I opted to take the Staten Island Ferry to see it from the water.
 Don’t make my mistake.

-As a symbol of freedom and liberty known world-wide, the Statue of Liberty sits on a 12-acre island in the middle of New York Harbor.
+As a symbol of freedom and liberty known worldwide, the Statue of Liberty sits on a 12-acre island in the middle of New York Harbor.
 Learn about its construction in the museum under the pedestal.
 Then climb the stairs to the top of the pedestal or head to the crown to capture views of downtown Manhattan (additional tickets required).
 Take lots of pictures and stand at the base and look up at her in wonder.

 Statue Cruises also operates a Statue of Liberty Ferry from New Jersey.